Photon Reconstruction in the Belle II Calorimeter Using Graph Neural Networks: Data Set

 \section{Data Set}

 In this work, we use simulated events to train and evaluate the reconstruction algorithms.
 The detector geometry and interactions of final-state particles with detector materials are simulated using \textsc{Geant4}\,\cite{Agostinelli:2002hh} combined with a dedicated detector response simulation.
 Simulated events are reconstructed and analyzed using the \belletwo Analysis Software Framework~(\basf)\,\cite{basf21, basf22}.
 We simulate isolated photons, with energy \hbox{$0.1 < \egen < 1.5\,\text{GeV}$}, and direction \hbox{$17^{\circ} < \thetagen < 150^{\circ}$} and \hbox{$0^{\circ} < \phigen < 360^{\circ}$} drawn randomly from independent uniform distributions in $E$, $\theta$, and $\phi$.
 The generation vertex of the photons is $x=0$, $y=0$, and $z=0$.
 For events with two overlapping photons, we first draw randomly one photon with independent uniform distributions as outline above.
 We then simulate a second photon with an angular separation $2.9 < \Delta\alpha < 9.7\,^{\circ}$ drawn randomly from uniform distributions in $\Delta\alpha$ and in $E$.
 This angular separation covers approximately the distance needed to create two overlapping clusters.
+These two cases are typical calorimeter signatures in \belletwo that describe the majority of photons.
+We note that the reconstructions of hadrons is a more difficult task not yet covered by our algorithm.

 As part of the simulation, we overlay simulated beam background events corresponding to different collision conditions to our signal particles~\cite{Liptak:2021tog, Natochii:2022vcs}.
 The simulated beam backgrounds correspond to an instantaneous luminosity of \hbox{$\mathcal{L}_{\text{beam}}=1.06\times10^{34}$\,cm$^{-2}$s$^{-1}$} (called \textit{low beam background}), and \hbox{$\mathcal{L}_{\text{beam}}=8\times10^{35}$\,cm$^{-2}$s$^{-1}$} (called \textit{high beam background}).
 Those two values approximately correspond to the conditions in 2021, and the expected conditions slightly above the design luminosity, respectively.
 The spatial distribution of beam backgrounds is asymmetric: They are much higher in the backward endcap than in the forward endcap, and they are slightly higher in the barrel than in the forward endcap.
 Additional electronics noise per crystal of about 0.35\,MeV is included in our simulation as well.